Contra Mundum Press (CMP) is dedicated to the value & the indispensable importance of the individual voice.

-Our catalog includes titles from all the fields in which the genius of the age traditionally produces the most challenging and pioneering work: poetry, literature, drama, philosophy, cinema, and essays and criticism.
-In the future, we intend on expanding the catalog to include works on architecture, music, and other fields.
+Our catalog includes poetry, literature, drama, philosophy, film criticism and essays.
+In the future, we intend on expanding it to include works on architecture, music, & other fields.

 CMP also publishes translations of writers who are of significant stature in their own cultures, and whose works in English translation have not been published, are out of print, or are poorly translated.
-We are interested in texts that are in some way a rebours, though not in empty or gratuitous forms of ‘experimentation’ (programmatic avant-gardism).
-Against the prevailing view that ‘everything’ has been discovered, there are many texts of fundamental significance to Weltliteratur that still remain in relative oblivion and warrant being encountered by the world at large.
+We are interested in texts that in their use of form and style are a rebours, though not in empty or gratuitous forms of ‘experimentation’ (programmatic avant-gardism).
+Against the prevailing view that everything has been discovered, there are many texts of fundamental significance to Weltliteratur (and Weltkultur) that still remain in relative oblivion and warrant being encountered by the world at large.

 Download a pdf of our catalog.

-“Supposing someone believed that it would require no more than a hundred men educated and actively working in a new spirit to do away with the bogus form of culture which has just now become the fashion […], how greatly it would strengthen him to realize that the culture of the Renaissance was raised on the shoulders of just such a band of a hundred men. […] With a hundred such men — raised in this unmodern way, that is to say become mature and accustomed to the heroic — the whole noisy sham-culture of our age could now be silenced for ever.” — Nietzsche, Untimely Meditations
+“Supposing someone believed that it would require no more than a hundred people educated and actively working in a new spirit to do away with the bogus form of culture that has just now become the fashion […], how greatly it would strengthen them to realize that the culture of the Renaissance was raised on the shoulders of just such a band of a hundred people. […] With a hundred such people — raised in this untimely way […] — the whole noisy sham-culture of our age could now be silenced for ever.” — Nietzsche, Untimely Meditations